-The Audit Committee operates under written terms of reference, which were reviewed during the year, meets at least twice a year and is comprised of both non-executive directors.
+The Audit Committee operates under written terms of reference, which were reviewed during the year, meets at least twice a year and is comprised of Simon Herrick and John Standen.
 Simon Herrick, senior independent non-executive director, chairs the committee.
 The committee, taken as a whole, is considered to have significant recent and relevant financial experience.
 The Chief Executive and Chief Financial Officer normally attend meetings by invitation and the committee also meets with the external auditors without management present.